 What is Stormwater Runoff?

-Stormwater runoff is water from rainfall, snowmelt, and/or ice melt that flows over ground or impervious surfaces (paved streets, parking lots and rooftops) and does not percolate into the ground.
-Stormwater runoff may flow directly into natural tributaries, streams, rivers, lakes or other waterways within the Township or it is intercepted and collected by the Township’s municipal separate storm sewer system where it is then discharged at discrete locations (outfalls) into streams, rivers, lakes and other natural waterways.
+Stormwater runoff is water from rainfall or snow/ice melt that flows over ground or impervious surfaces (paved streets, parking lots and rooftops) and does not percolate into the ground.
+Stormwater runoff may flow directly into natural tributaries, streams, rivers, lakes or other waterways within the City or it is intercepted and collected by the City’s municipal storm sewer system where it is then discharged at discrete locations (outfalls) into streams, rivers, lakes and other natural waterways.

 What is Non-Stormwater Discharge?

-Non-stormwater discharge is discharge into the City’s MS4 system or natural waterways that is not due directly to a rainfall or snowmelt runoff event.
-Non-stormwater discharge includes groundwater exfiltration, mine pool discharge, discharges from potable water sources such as fire hydrants or waterline blow-off valves, sanitary sewer discharges either from publically-owned treatment works collection systems or on-lot septic systems.
-Many non-stormwater discharges are prohibited under the Township’s illicit discharge and connection ordinance.
+Non-stormwater discharge includes groundwater exfiltration, mine pool discharge, discharges from potable water sources such as fire hydrants or waterline blow-off valves, and sanitary sewer discharges either from publicly-owned treatment works collection systems or on-lot septic systems.
+Many non-stormwater discharges are prohibited under the City’s illicit discharge and connection ordinance.

-Why can stormwater runoff be a problem in the Township?
+Why can stormwater runoff be a problem in the City?